-At the end of Baden Powellweg, I take a left in the roundabout and heading down the Ookmerweg, passing by the animal shelter Dierenopvang Amsterdam, great place to adopt a pet.
-Across from Dierenopvang Amsterdam you find a shopping area with MediaMarkt, G-star RAW Outlet and Nike Factory store.
+At the end of Baden Powellweg, I take a left in the roundabout and heading down the Ookmerweg, passing by the animal shelter Dierenopvang Amsterdam, a great place to adopt a pet.
+Across from Dierenopvang Amsterdam, you find a shopping area with MediaMarkt, G-star RAW Outlet and Nike Factory store.

-Passing by the outlets, I come up on the cemetery Herdenkingspark Westgaarde , a beautiful designed cemetary, so peaceful.
+Passing by the outlets, I come upon the cemetery Herdenkingspark Westgaarde, a beautifully designed cemetery, so peaceful.
 Then continuing on Ookmerweg, I cross over Rignvaart, passing through Lijnden business park to reach the Hoofdweg.

 Biking down this road you will definitely experience a plane taking off or landing, no different on this sunny day.

 In 1868 they were renamed to Hoofddorp and Nieuw-Vennep respectively.
-Hoofddorp became more prosperous than Nieuw-Vennep, and it rapidly became the most important place of the district.
+Hoofddorp became more prosperous than Nieuw-Vennep, and it rapidly became the most important place in the district.

 Km 13 to 18